Confluence 3.5.9 Upgrade Notes

 - Each thread will make use of a connection to the database.
 If the number of threads are configured to a high number this means that there will be a significantly bigger load on the database.

 If you are already running a version of Confluence, please follow these instructions to upgrade to the latest version:

 - Before you upgrade, we strongly recommend that you back up your Confluence Home directory and database.
 The Confluence Home directory is the folder where Confluence stores its configuration information, search indexes and page attachments.
 Another term for 'Home directory' would be 'data directory'.
+We also refer to this as the 'local home directory' in Data Center.
 Read more about finding your Home directory.